 Scoping

-During this phase engagement with prospective communities is deepened, and formalised in a project plan that describes the focused activity that the new community and EGI wants to carry out jointly.
+During the Scoping phase engagement with prospective communities is deepened, and formalised in a project plan that describes the focused activity that the new community and EGI wants to carry out jointly.
 During this process the technical challenges and/or opportunities of the new community must be captured, analysed, and matched against existing solutions, possibilities and emerging technologies of EGI.
 Based on the analysis an implementation document must be endorsed by the representatives of both EGI and the new community, and then handed over to the ‘implementation phase’ for execution.
 The members who are involved in the scoping phase and their responsibilities are:

 EGI.eu staff: